timsinashok/timsinashok/README.md

 ### :man_technologist: &nbsp;About Me :

-I am an undergraduate student passionate about automation and machine learning.
+I am an undergraduate student passionate about machine learning and automation.
 - 🔭 I'm exploring computer vision and robotic software engineering.
 - ⚡ In my free time, I read about technology and engineering masterpieces.
 - 📫 How to reach me: